-I talk to clients in the banking sector on a daily basis, and I am often asked to share observations to trends within customer experience.
-We operate in 120 countries and things may be different in different parts of the world but many things are the same.
-Therefore I thought I would share my outlook on trends and drivers in retail banking here as well.
+You can find out many things about customer experience in retail banking, when you talk to clients in the banking sector on a daily basis like I do.
+I am often asked to share observations regarding customer experience trends.
+We operate in 120 countries and things may be different depending on the part of the world you are living in, but many things are similar, nevertheless.
+In the following, I would like to share my outlook on trends and driving factors in retail banking.

 Customer behavior transformation

-Looking at trends in retail banking, the most important thing as I see it, is that customer behavior has changed in the last five years.
-You can’t assume anymore that customers will make the same kind of decisions as before, the kind of decisions we would call rational.
-Previously, we would say that customers purchased a product, now they purchase an experience.
-What that means in practice, is that they look for a bank where time is highly valued and that communicates other values that the customer reckons would give them the best customer experience.
+Taking a look at more recent trends in retail banking, we can observe that customer behavior has changed considerably in the last five years.
+You can’t assume anymore that customers will take the same kind of rational decisions as before.
+Previously, we would have said that customers purchased a product, whereas now they purchase an experience.
+What that means in practice, is that they are looking for a bank that highly values time and communicates other values that the customer associates with the idea of a great customer experience.

-This transformation in customer behavior in the banking sector is happening worldwide and requires that banks adapt their retail network to meet the new needs.
-To help explain what consumer banks can do to keep up the pace with transformation, I will tell you more about the three main drivers that push these new customer experience needs in banks.
+This transformation in customer behavior in the banking sector is happening worldwide and requires that banks adapt their retail network to meet these new needs.
+To help explain what consumer banks can do to keep up the pace with transformation, I will tell you more about the three main drivers that push these new customer experience needs in retail banking.

 Banking omnichannel: The seamless experience